On the $3$-colorable subgroup $\mathcal{F}$ and maximal subgroups of Thompson's group $F$: Maximal infinite index subgroups of containing an isomorphic image of

 We have already mentioned in Section \ref{sec1} that the $3$-colorable subgroup $\CF$ is generated by $w_0=x_0^2x_1x_2^{-1}$, $w_1=x_0x_1^2x_0^{-1}$, $w_2=x_1^2x_3x_2^{-1}$, $w_3=x_2^2x_3x_4^{-1}$, \cite{Ren}.
 See Figure \ref{genCF} for the tree diagrams of the generators of $\CF$.

 \begin{proposition} The group $\CF$ sits inside

 Moreover, it holds $\pi(\CF)=2\IZ\oplus 2\IZ$. \end{proposition} \begin{proof} In order to prove the claim it suffices to compute the images of the generators of $\CF$ under the map $\pi$ and this can be done as explained in the Introduction.
 Thanks to Figure \ref{genCF}, we see that $\pi(w_0)=(2,-2)$, $\pi(w_1)=(0,-2)$, $\pi(w_2)=(0,-2)$, $\pi(w_3)=(0,-2)$. \end{proof} Observe that $\CF$ is a proper subgroup of $K_{(2,2)}$ as, for example, $K_{(2,2)}$ is isomorphic with $F$, whereas $\CF$ is isomorphic with $F_4$.
+This can also be shown by checking that $x_0^2$ is in $K_{(2,2)}$, but not in $\CF$.
 In \cite[Section 3.2]{GS2} Golan and Sapir pointed out that every proper subgroup of $F$ that projects onto $F/[F,F]$ is contained in a maximal infinite index subgroup of $F$.
 Let us implement this idea on the example of $\CF$ and investigate in which infinite index maximal subgroups of $F$ the $3$-colorable subgroup is contained, see Corollary \ref{cor41}, Corollary \ref{cor42}, Theorem \ref{teo43}.